-We will determine and publish the NAV of our common stock on at least a quarterly basis and at such other times as our board of directors may determine.
-Our NAV equals the value of our total assets (the value of the securities held plus cash or other assets, including interest accrued but not yet received) less: (i) all of our liabilities (including accrued expenses); (ii) accumulated and unpaid dividends on any outstanding preferred stock; (iii) the aggregate liquidation preference of any outstanding preferred stock; (iv) accrued and unpaid interest payments on any outstanding indebtedness; (v) the aggregate principal amount of any outstanding indebtedness; and (vi) any distributions payable on our common stock.
+We determine and publish the NAV of our common stock on at least a quarterly basis and at such other times as our board of directors may determine.
+Our NAV equals the value of our total assets (the value of the securities held plus cash or other assets, including interest accrued but not yet received) less: all of our liabilities and including (i) accrued expenses; (ii) accumulated and unpaid dividends on any outstanding preferred stock; (iii) the aggregate liquidation preference of any outstanding preferred stock; (iv) accrued and unpaid interest payments on any outstanding indebtedness; (v) the aggregate principal amount of any outstanding indebtedness; and (vi) any distributions payable on our common stock.
 The NAV per share of common stock equals our NAV divided by the number of outstanding shares of common stock.

-We will determine fair value of our assets and liabilities in accordance with valuation procedures that our board of directors adopt.
-The board will utilize the services of one or more regionally or nationally recognized independent valuation firms to help it determine the value of each investment for which a market price is not available.
-The board will also review valuations of such investments provided by the Advisor.
+We determine fair value of our assets and liabilities in accordance with valuation procedures adopted by our board of directors.
+Generally we seek to obtain market quotes from independent parties for each of our investors.
+Our board of directors has engaged the services of one or more regionally or nationally recognized independent valuation firms to help it determine the value of each investment for which a market price is not available.
+The board of directors also reviews valuations of such investments provided by the Advisor.
 Securities for which market quotations are readily available shall be valued at "market value."
 If a market value cannot be obtained or if our Advisor determines that the value of a security as so obtained does not represent a fair value as of the measurement date (due to a significant development subsequent to the time its price is determined or otherwise), fair value for the security shall be determined pursuant to the methodologies established by our board of directors.
-The board will regularly review and evaluate our valuation methodology and any such valuation service it uses and the historical accuracy of such valuation methodologies.
-The board will also review valuations of such investments provided by the Advisor and will assign the valuation they determine to best represent the fair value of such investments.
+The board of directors regularly reviews and evaluates our valuation methodology and any such valuation service it uses and the historical accuracy of such valuation methodologies.
+The board of directors also reviews valuations of such investments provided by the Advisor and assigns the valuation they determine to best represent the fair value of such investments.